intel/ittapi/src/ittnotify_refcol/README.md

 Adding support for other ITT API calls is welcome: emit events with the `trace_emit()` helper, which takes a phase, category, name, timestamp, and an optional raw-JSON `extra` field (for `args`, `id`, `dur`, etc.).

+The two modes are kept as separate as possible within the single source file:
+JSON emission lives in the `json_*` helper functions, while each ITT API entry point dispatches to the JSON helper when `EXP_LIBITTNOTIFY_GEN_JSON` is set and otherwise falls back to the plain-text logger.